 Love Without Expecting Anything in Return

-Now, this is a weird idea, huh!
+It’s true – the gift of giving.
 What if you loved your significant other without expecting anything back from them?
 It is a surprisingly rejuvenating practice to try out.
-Imagine that you are choosing to love your partner, whether or not they behave perfectly on a regular basis, and more significantly, whether or not they love you in return.
-Because if people are bound to mess up and fall short of our expectations, are we not setting ourselves up for disappointment if our relationship is built on someone else’s performance?
+Imagine that you are choosing to love your partner.
+Whether or not they behave perfectly on a regular basis, and more significantly, whether or not they love you in return.
+Are we not setting ourselves up for disappointment if our relationship is built on someone else’s performance?
 Instead, take the reins in your own hands and choose to love the other person, the best you know how, even when they let you down.
 The results will have an incredible impact on your relationship.
 This is a selfless love.

 Why does this method work out so well?
 Compare this love to how much you love your dogs.
 They aren’t called “Man’s Best Friend” for nothing.
 You love your dogs so much because when you’ve had a hard day, they never fail to show you unending love and enthusiasm the moment you walk in the door.
 Even if you don’t walk them every day and don’t show them enough attention, they still love you will all their heart.
 And the results of this are that YOU love your dogs.
 The same can be true in your relationships.
 Be the “dog” in your relationship with your significant other, and they will begin to be able to show you that love in return.